ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "1917-05-08-ithaca-journal" "500" /%}}
 {{% fig "1917-06-16-ithaca-journal" "800" /%}}

 [Hannah](https://www.findagrave.com/memorial/168944385/hannah-mills) is interred at Pleasant Grove Cemetery, 184 Pleasant Grove Rd, Ithaca, NY 14850.

+However, I have walked the cemetery several times and have not yet found a marker for Hannah.
+I made several inquiries with the caretaker of the cemetery, and there is no entry in their records for Hannah Mills.
+So for the moment at least, it seems that the exact whereabouts of Hannah’s remains is unknown.

+The cemetery records are known to be incomplete, and I need to inquire further to see if Hannah is listed under the name of the person who purchased her plot.
+I have already inquired about a record under the name Tompkins, and also need to check for Thatcher and Smith.
+I have also corresponded with Bea Szekely, Cayuga Heights Village Historian, and she is unaware of any other cemetery records that could help locate Hannah.